microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 [**Eye-Supported Positioning**](EyeTracking_Positioning.md)

-In this tutorial, we extend an input scenario called [Put that there](https://youtu.be/CbIn8p4_4CQ) dating back to research from the MIT Media Lab in the early 1980's with eye, hand and voice input.
+This tutorial shows an input scenario called [Put-That-There](https://youtu.be/CbIn8p4_4CQ) dating back to research from the MIT Media Lab in the early 1980's with eye, hand and voice input.
 The idea is simple: Benefit from your eyes for fast target selection and positioning.
 Simply look at a hologram and say _'put this'_, look over where you want to place it and say _'there!'_.
 For more precisely positioning your hologram, you can use additional input from your hands, voice or controllers.